Generic Name: amlodipine/valsartan (am-LOE-di-peen/val-SAR-tan)

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen, celecoxib) because they make decrease Exforge's effectiveness and the risk of serious kidney problems may be increased

-- Clarithromycin, cobicistat, conivaptan, cyclosporine, itraconazole, ketoconazole, protease inhibitors (eg, ritonavir, telaprevir), rifamycins (eg, rifampin), or telithromycin because they may increase the risk of Exforge's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), cobicistat, conivaptan, cyclosporine, macrolide antibiotics (eg, clarithromycin), protease inhibitors (eg, ritonavir, telaprevir), rifamycins (eg, rifampin), or telithromycin because they may increase the risk of Exforge's side effects

-- Lithium or simvastatin because the risk of their side effects may be increased by Exforge
+- Lithium, simvastatin, or tacrolimus because the risk of their side effects may be increased by Exforge

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Exforge may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.